emmanuel-bv/iotedge-iva-nano/README.md

 4. Click on its `Device` tab
 5. Verify that the `RTSP Video URL` starts with the IP address of your device

-After a minute or so, DeepStream should have had enough time to star the default video pipeline, called `Demo mode` in IoT Central UI.
+After a minute or so, DeepStream should have had enough time to start the default video pipeline, called `Demo mode` in IoT Central UI.
 Let's see how it looks like:

 1. In IoT Central, copy the `RTSP Video URL` from the `Device` tab
 2. Open VLC and go to `Media` > `Open Network Stream` and paste the `RTSP Video URL` copied above as the network URL and click `Play`